MellonNet/mln-backend-emulator/integrations.md

 ## Lego City Coast Guards

 This mini-game has just one associated networker: [Old Capt Joe](https://mylegonetwork.fandom.com/wiki/Old_Capt_Joe).
 When you beat the first level of the mini-game and he will send you the `Coast Guard Badge, Rank 1 Blueprint`.
 Once you have built the badge, you can befriend him.
 Playing through the rest of the game will grant the 4 other badges

+## Lego City Construction

+This mini-game has several levels that unlock vehicles and buildings of different categories. instead of getting awards per level, you get awards for finishing each category, called a "garage".
+The garages are as follows:

+1. Construction
+2. Fire
+3. Police
+4. Transit
+5. Farm
+6. Cargo
+7. City

+These garages correspond to in-game items that can be shown on the [Lego City Trophy Module](https://mylegonetwork.fandom.com/wiki/LEGO_CITY_Trophy_Module).
+When the user completes a garage, [Jack Drill](https://mylegonetwork.fandom.com/wiki/Jack_Drill) will send them the correct item.